wajahatabbas27/My-Portfolio-Web./README.md

 ### Group

 - If i want to hover over a button we want to move the arrow as well so we need to create the group as well in te button and mention in the span element as well.

+### Grids

+- Exploring grids as well so first of all we create a div and initialize the grid class in it as it is the main div therefore after it we will going to apply the class of the grid-cols-2 -- if we wanted 2 coloums in the same grid now we can create the div in the main div to apply all of these things, the main reason to create is to define the structure for us.